 Refer to the HDR Handbook for further information.

-Download this document for ready-reference during your research.
+Download the Toolkit for ready-reference during your research.
 It includes a sample permission letter and a checklist as well as easy-to-read information on the copyright implications for higher degree research students.

 Bond University Library provides customer-focused, quality innovative services, information resources and programs to support the teaching, learning and research needs of the University community.